Which Lawns have the best durability?

 Kikuyu:

-Including Kenda, Fine leaf, Eureka, dwarf and sterile
+Including Kenda, Fine leaf, dwarf and sterile

 • It is very well suited to temperate climates